We compare what's there to find the best deals for you.

-Celebrating 25 years, Vintage Travel offer you handpicked holiday villas in unspoilt locations.
-Our properties range from authentic, historic houses in rural areas to contemporary homes close to beaches; from cottage hideaways for a honeymoon to villas large enough for several families or a group of friends on holiday together.
+Celebrating 28 years, Vintage Travel offer you handpicked holiday villas in unspoilt locations.
+Our properties range from authentic, historic houses in rural areas to contemporary homes close to beaches; from cottage hideaways for a honeymoon to villas large enough for several families or a group of friends.
 All our villas have a private swimming pool and are simply priced - per property per week (or specified duration) - not per person.

 Book a fantastic value holiday in one of over 2,700 handpicked properties and James Villas, the UK’s leading villa holiday specialist, will do all the hard work for you.
 Choose from 50 destinations with flights from 25 UK airports and James Villas will take care of everything to find your perfect holiday, whether its an amazing beach side break or a scenic rural retreat.
 We offer all the little things that make a great holiday so you can relax and live it!